lexicHQ/docs/templates.md

 ![](./template-new.png)

+## How to use the shared template

 You can put this link on your website or social media, for anyone to take advantage of it.
-Once someone clicks on "Use Template" button (example below), they will be onboarded automatically and get their copy in their dashboard.
-They can then connect to Facebook or other channels with the click of a button.
+Once someone clicks on "Use Template" button (example below), the will be available to them automatically and a copy of it is available in their dashboard.
+They can continue to connect the bot to Facebook or other channels with the click of a button.

 ![](./template-install.png)

-By default, templates are private and are only available via the secure link.If you want to submit your template to our gallery, then please send us an email at [hello@smartloop.ai](hello@smartloop.ai)
+By default, templates are private and are only available via the secure link.

+If you want to submit your template to our gallery, then please send us an email at [hello@smartloop.ai](hello@smartloop.ai)